Mathematics and the Future of AI

 • A panel discussion on future directions

 Participants are invited to submit a poster showcasing a research project or collaboration (A0 size).
-You may also opt to present a 2-minute lightning talk prior to lunch break.
+You may also opt to present a lightning talk prior to lunch break.
 Indicate your interest when registering.

 Register Now